Admissions

 1. Daily Uniform: Worn on a daily basis at school

-4. Dress Up Attire: Worn on Grandparents' Day, Holiday Shows, and End of Year Recognition Celebrations/Graduations
+3. Dress Up Attire: Worn on Holiday Shows and End of Year Recognition Celebrations/Graduations

 For more detailed guidelines about school uniforms, please refer to the Weiss School Student Handbook.